"Chi mangia uva a Capodanno conta i quattrini tutto l’anno" (Italian proverb)

 (Those who eat grapes on New Year’s Eve, spend the year counting their money)

-Eating leafy greens is always a good habit, but eaten on New Year’s Eve, it’s even better: they bring money, to be precise, banknotes.
+Eating leafy greens is always a good habit, but eaten on New Year's Eve, in US and UK, it’s even better: they bring money, to be precise, banknotes.
 This American and British tradition must find its origins in the resemblance of dark leafy greens to paper money.
 Happy New Year!

 Having dried fruits on New Year's Eve, bring good luck in France.
 Be careful, though, to make sure that the consumption will really work, you have to eat 13 different kinds of dried fruit.
 In Italy, it’s easier: just 7 kinds of dry fruits will do the trick.
 Bonne année (Happy New Year in French).

-Resembling small round beans, these low in fat and high in protein legumes are a must for Italians and Brazilian, during New Year’s Eve dinner.
+Resembling small round beans, these low in fat and high in protein legumes are a must in Italy and Brazil, during New Year's Eve dinner.
 In Italy, lenticchie, as lentils are called, become a side dish to Cotechino, a sort of pork sausage.
 Together, lentils and pork, will bring wealth in the oncoming year.
 Feliz ano novo (Happy New Year in Brazilian).

 In Asian countries, rice, barley, quinoa and all that grows in grains, assure good luck if consumed during the celebration of the new year.
 In China, eating noodles is particularly recommended during New Year's Eve dinner.
 Be careful, though, they need to be eaten avoiding to break them… the only way possible is slurping them right from the bowl.
 Xīnnián kuàilè (Happy New Year in Chinese).